 Have you ever wanted to learn to fly?
 Well now you can!
 (Kind of).
 You can take trapeze lessons in Regents Park in a two-hour class; start with warm ups and some simple low bar tricks, ending with an attempt on the Flying Trapeze, where you’ll be caught by the instructor on a separate swinging bar.

 A unique experience for any of the truly adventurous amongst you.
 Soar through the sky like a true circus performer – and enjoy the bragging rights when you get home that you’ve had a stint as a trapeze artist.

 There are so many weird and wonderful things to do in London, you will never be stuck for plans.
-For a central location in the Kings Cross area with comfortable, affordable rooms, look no further than the Swinton Hotel.
+If you are looking for budget hotels in King’s Cross with comfortable, affordable rooms, look no further than the Swinton Hotel.
 Book your stay online today.